What Is Peritoneal Mesothelioma?

 What Are the Symptoms of Peritoneal Mesothelioma?

-The most common symptoms of mesothelioma are ascites or fluid buildup, abdominal pain and bloating.
-Fluid in the abdomen puts pressure on internal organs causing pain and discomfort.
+Common symptoms of peritoneal mesothelioma include abdominal pain, bloating and fluid buildup.
+Fluid in the belly puts pressure on internal organs causing pain and discomfort.

 Epifanio Figueroa tells us his first sign of peritoneal mesothelioma was abdominal swelling.
 He shares, “It started with my stomach growing and it didn’t stop getting bigger.
 It was liquid that was being accumulated.
 It was from mesothelioma, but we didn’t know that at the time.”